-As Onam is celebrated in Kerala and in the diaspora, nowhere are the celebrations grander and opulent than at the Thrikkakara Vamanamoorthy Temple near Kochi.
-Linked closely to the story of Onam and the myth that connects it to one of Vishnu’s Dashavataras or 10 incarnations, the Vamanamoorthy Temple is the place to be on Onam.
+As Onam is celebrated in Kerala and in the diaspora, nowhere are the celebrations grander or more opulent than at the Thrikkakara Vamanamoorthy Temple near Kochi.
+Linked closely to the story of Onam and the myth that connects it to one of Vishnu’s Dashavataras or 10 incarnations, the Vamanamoorthy Temple is the place to be in, on Onam.
 In fact, located around 18 kms from Kochi, this temple is one of the few Vishnu temples dedicated to his Vamana or dwarf avatar and is considered to be one of the 108 Divya Desams or the important temples of Vishnu in South India.

 Thrikkakara Vamanamoorthy Temple is dedicated to Vishnu in his Vamana or dwarf avatar